RinLaboratory/ProyectoTitulo-Back/README.md

 You will need to install these dependencies to run this file.

 - pymongo
-- random

-Use `pip install <package>` command to install them.
+Use `pnpm py:setup` command to install them.

-Once that's finished, you want to inspect the file `import.py`
+Once that's finished, you want to inspect the file `./seeds/import.py`

 Line `92` is the function that python uses to connect to MongoDB, you may adjust the DB URL or 'CONNECTION_STRING' as you wish.
 Also the line `101` is where python chooses the collection to populate, you may adjust that to your usage.